Bristol Port Railway and Pier: Buyout and legacy

-On 25 July 1890, Parliament approved a bill allowing the Midland and Great Western to buy out the BPRP, the BPRP effectively merging with the Clifton Extension Railway from 1 September that year.
+On 25 July 1890, Parliament passed the Midland Railway (Additional Powers) Act 1890 (53 & 54 Vict. c. cxxxviii) which allowed the Midland and Great Western to buy out the BPRP, the BPRP effectively merging with the Clifton Extension Railway from 1 September that year.

 Increased traffic led to the line being doubled from Avonmouth to Shirehampton in 1903, and to Sneyd Park in 1907.
 The Avonmouth terminus closed to passengers in 1902 to allow construction of the Royal Edward Dock, although workers' trains continued into 1903.
 Traffic on the Hotwells branch peaked in 1910 at ten trains per day and six on Sundays, and in 1917 Hotwells Halt was built to handle the large number of wartime munitions workers travelling to Avonmouth.
 The branch was closed in 1922 to make way for construction of the A4 Portway.
 The line from Sneyd Park Junction to Dock Junction and the stations of Shirehampton and Sea Mills survive as part of the Severn Beach Line.

 Portnalls Number One Railway Tunnel, just north of Hotwells station, was used during the Second World War as an air-raid shelter by the people of Bristol.
 It became so popular that the City Council had to institute a pass system.
 The tunnel was once again used in the late twentieth century by the Bristol Gun Club, who converted a portion of it into a firing range.
 However, this ended following the passage of the Firearms (Amendment) (No. 2) Act 1997 which banned handguns in the United Kingdom, and the tunnel was once more abandoned.
 It is currently split in three parts – the firing range, a section of original tunnel, and the shelter.

 In the 2000s subsidence and movement in the Number Two tunnel affected the road above, Bridge Valley Road, which required major stabilization work and the waterproof tanking of the tunnel, to enable the road to be reopened.